dzurikmiroslav/esp32-evse-docs/docs/20-software/rest-api.md

     it for session energy; `consumption` resets to 0 each session and would produce negative diffs, so use the lifetime counter.

     Set ESP32-EVSE so it doesn't require authorization for charging.
-If HTTP Basic credentials are set, add an auth: block (type: basic, user:, password:) to each plugin — I left it out assuming no auth.
+If HTTP Basic credentials are set, add an auth: block (type: basic, user:, password:) to each plugin.

 ## See also